Émilie du Châtelet: Advocacy of kinetic energy

 Newton's work assumed the exact conservation of only mechanical momentum.
-A broad range of mechanical problems are soluble only if energy conservation is included.
-The collision and scattering of two point masses is one of them.
+A broad range of mechanical problems in physics are soluble only if energy conservation is included.
+The collision and scattering of two point masses is one example.
 Leonhard Euler and Joseph-Louis Lagrange established a more formal framework for mechanics using the results of du Châtelet.

 Translation and commentary on Newton's Principia

-In 1749, the year of Du Châtelet's death, she completed the work regarded as her outstanding achievement: her translation into French, with her commentary, of Newton's Philosophiae Naturalis Principia Mathematica (often referred to as simply the Principia), including her derivation of the notion of conservation of energy from its principles of mechanics.
-Published ten years after her death, today Du Châtelet's translation of the Principia is still the standard translation of the work into French.
-Her translation and commentary of the Principia contributed to the completion of the scientific revolution in France and to its acceptance in Europe.
+In 1749, the year of du Châtelet's death, she completed the work regarded as her outstanding achievement: her translation into French, with her commentary, of Newton's Philosophiae Naturalis Principia Mathematica (often referred to as simply the Principia), including her derivation of the notion of conservation of energy from its principles of mechanics.
+Despite modern misconceptions, Newton's work on his Principia was not perfect.
+Du Châtelet took on the task of not only translating his work from Latin to French, but adding important information to it as well.
+Her commentary was as essential to her contemporaries as her spreading of Newton's ideas.
+Du Châtelet's commentary was very extensive, comprising almost two-thirds of volume II of her edition.